NikitaMasand/hello-world/README.md

 # hello-world
-First program to know the basics of how github workds
+First program to know the basics of how github works